pfrouleau/wce-triage-v2/README.rst

 The game day
 ------------
 When the game day comes (normally once or twice a month), volunteers gather up at WCE HQ in Hull.
 After a huddle (well, briefing), volunteers split up to assigned tasks.
-The main task is about tiraging the incoming computers, gather the specs of computer, and if needed, repair the computer.
+The main task is about triaging the incoming computers, gather the specs of computer, and if needed, repair the computer.
 Once the computer becomes operational, QA person inspects the computer, and when it's all good, the computer is marked as "Ready to ship", and goes into a warehouse.

 The computer needs to meet certain criterias.
 For example, the size of harddrive, CPU speed, memory size have to meet or exceed the required specs.
 Some volunteers may or may not be aware of such requirements.
 By providing a software for this process, the result becomes uniform.
 WCE Triage's first use is to catalog the specs of given computer and present the information.
 The triage process also doubles as a brief health check of computer.